B2B Buyer Journey Glossary

 Solution Research

 Solution research occurs when enterprise buyers actively investigate solution categories and evaluate different approaches to solving their identified problem.
-Enterprise buyers typically spend 45% of their total journey time in research, according to Gartner's research, consuming content across multiple stakeholders with different priorities and evaluation criteria.
+Enterprise buyers typically spend 45% of their total journey time in research, according to Gartner's research, consuming content across multiple stakeholders who each bring different priorities, evaluation criteria, and levels of patience for vendor marketing.

 Related terms: